rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 }
 ```

-Note the different value for the provider: 'azure' instead of 'openidconnect'.
+Note the different value for the provider: `azure` instead of `openidconnect`.

 ##### Authentication via generic OAuth2